Diarylide Yellow HR-70 (A different pigment formulation with the same pigment code- refer to notes)

 Two versions, one opaque (HR-70) and the other transparent

-Previously thought to be in the category of Low Concern, new research suggests this pigment is problematic
+Hazard, Previously thought to be in the category of Low Concern, new research suggests this pigment may metabolize to a carcinogen and may also have toxic contaminants (PCBs)

-This pigment metabolizes to a carcinogen and also does this when heated-- Monona Rossol alerted us to this in her writing, more of her materials can be found here.
-It sounds like contamination with PCBs may be likely.
-There are also thresholds for limiting the dust (as it is also related to causing cancer) so please consult experts for proper handling.
-This pigment is related to benzidine.
-We are not toxicology experts, so please consult SDS as well as third party experts for best practices.
+This pigment metabolizes to a carcinogen.
+It also releases carcinogens when heated-- Monona Rossol alerted us to this in her writing, more of her materials can be found here.
+It sounds like contamination with PCBs may be likely, which is noted elsewhere.
+There are also stringent and serious thresholds for limiting the dust (as it is also related to causing cancer) so please consult experts for proper handling.
+This pigment is related to the serous toxin benzidine.
+Monona Rossol wrote, “Benzidine is known to cause bladder cancer.
+And all benzidine pigments and dyes that metabolize or decomposed to release free benzidine are expected to cause this disease…” We are not toxicology experts, so please consult SDS as well as third party experts for best practices.
+Acute toxicity said to be low.

 Disazo